basisproject/paper/src/03-regions.md

 ## Regional parameters

 The regional parameters define various aspects for how the economy will work within the region.
-They will be defined in the Conductor system and managed either directly by the region's participants or by elected representatives.
+They will be defined in the Factor system and managed either directly by the region's participants or by elected representatives.

 All regional parameters will always be publicly available for review by any member of the region.
 The full list of regional parameters is as follows: